Nicolas Chantereine: Coimbra (1518–1527)

 The damaged retable in the Renaissance chapel of St. Peter in the Old Cathedral of Coimbra is also attributed to Chanterene. (sometimes to Jean de Rouen).
-The central theme of the elegant decorations and carvings is Quo vadis ?
-(Where are you going ?)
+The central theme of the elegant decorations and carvings is Quo vadis (Where are you going?).

 Lisbon (1527–1533)

-King João III probably brought Chanterene with him to his court in Lisbon in 1527.
-He came here in contact with the new artistic developments in Europe by studying architectural treatises and imported engravings.
-This manifests itself clearly in the magnificent marble and alabaster retable of the chapel Nossa Senhora da Pena in the Pena National Palace in Sintra.
-It is generally recognized as his finest work through its composition and the exquisite carving, showing already first signs of Mannerism.
+King João III probably brought Chanterene with him to his court in Lisbon, Portugal, in 1527.
+He came in contact with the new artistic developments in Europe by studying architectural treatises and imported engravings.
+This manifests itself in the marble and alabaster retable of the chapel Nossa Senhora da Pena in the Pena National Palace in Sintra.
+It is generally recognized as his finest work through its composition and the exquisite carving, show first signs of Mannerism.

 Évora (1533–1551)

-From 1533 he stayed at the court in Évora, entering in daily contact with noblemen, humanists, such as André de Resende, and the highest ecclesiastical ranks.
+From 1533, he stayed at the court in Évora, entering in daily contact with noblemen, humanists, such as André de Resende, and the highest ecclesiastical ranks.

-In 1537 he sculpted the alabaster tomb for the archbishop of Évora, Dom Afonso de Portugal, and the marble grave of D. Duarte da Costa, governor of Brazil, both now on display at the museum of Évora.
+In 1537, he sculpted the alabaster tomb for the archbishop of Évora, Dom Afonso de Portugal, and the marble grave of D. Duarte da Costa, governor of Brazil, both now on display at the museum of Évora.

 The design of the church of Nossa Senhora da Graça in Évora in 1542 is also ascribed to Nicholau Chanterene and Miguel Arruda.